heavydriverrr/SIH-Smart_Tourist_system/VERCEL_ADMIN_SETUP.md

 - ✅ All UI components and navigation
 - ✅ Authentication state persistence

-The admin portal provides a fully functional demo experience without requiring any backend infrastructure.
+The admin portal provides a hybrid experience with live backend data when available, and seamless fallback to demo mode.